 Don't let mail pile up near your front door; there's no surer sign that you're out of town.
 Have the post office hold your letters and packages until you return (most post offices are happy to do so for up to 30 days).
 If you're a newspaper subscriber, temporarily suspend delivery.

 Make it look as though you're home at night with an electrical timer that turns on house lights automatically, at a time of day you specify.
 Affordable and easy to use, such devices are a no-brainer for people leaving their most important investment unattended.

 Use an Alarm System

 If your home has been burglarized in the past, or if you're intent on never being a victim to that sort of crime, think about installing an alarm system.
-Choose from one of the many trusted providers; many offer systems that sync with your smartphone or tablet, allowing you to stay connected to your home no matter where you happen to roam.
+Choose from one of the best home security systems; many top companies such as Vivint and ADT offer systems that sync with your smartphone or tablet, allowing you to stay connected to your home no matter where you happen to roam.

 Lock Up the Pool

 Keep kids and animals safe by closing up the pool before you leave town.
 Locking the pool gate is one thing, but why not go a step further and put on a pool cover?
 That'll keep out uninvited guests as well as unsightly debris.

 Get the help you need for the home you want—sign up for the Bob Vila newslettertoday!